John T. Flynn: World War II

 In fall 1944, Flynn completed a 25-page document entitled The Truth about Pearl Harbor which so impressed publisher Robert McCormick that he had it printed in its entirety, beginning on the front page of the October 22 Chicago Tribune, in hopes of influencing the upcoming election.
-Flynn argued that Roosevelt and his inner circle had been plotting to provoke the Japanese into an attack on the U.S. and thus provide a reason to enter the war since January 1941 and that the sanctions which the Roosevelt Administration had placed on Japan during that year were intended for that purpose – the oil embargo, specifically – whose lifting was attached to conditions it knew Japan could never agree to.
+Flynn argued that Roosevelt and his inner circle had been plotting to provoke the Japanese into an attack on the U.S. and thus provide a reason to enter the war since January 1941; and that the sanctions which the Roosevelt Administration had placed on Japan during that year were intended for that purpose (specifically, the oil embargo, whose lifting was attached to conditions the Administration knew Japan could never agree to).
 Flynn also alleged that Pearl Harbor's able Navy and Army commanders, Admiral Husband E. Kimmel and General Walter Short, were left without proper warning that conditions had deteriorated to this extent with Japan, so they would be caught off guard.
 Flynn had the article, reprinted in pamphlet form, distributed out of his office.
 This would mark the beginning of Pearl Harbor advance-knowledge conspiracy theory.

-Shortly after his brief tenure working with the GOP for the 1944 presidential elections, Flynn learned that GOP candidate Dewey had allegedly gotten hold of highly classified information that America had broken the Japanese naval code early in 1940 – long before the attack on Pearl Harbor – but, at the administration's request, not made this information public.
+Shortly after his brief tenure working with the GOP for the 1944 presidential elections, Flynn learned that GOP candidate Thomas E. Dewey had allegedly gotten hold of highly classified information that America had broken the Japanese naval code early in 1940 – long before the attack on Pearl Harbor – but, at the administration's request, not made this information public.
 Besides lowering his opinion of the GOP as too weak to fight his nemesis, Roosevelt, Flynn further reasoned that meant FDR must have known in precise detail that the attack was coming and deliberately withheld this information from the now-disgraced commanders in order to create an outraged demand for war.
 Flynn added this information to his booklet, retitling it "The Final Secret of Pearl Harbor," which again ran as a front-page story in the Chicago Tribune and became a booklet printed and distributed by Merwin K. Hart's National Economic Council.
 Flynn's allegations led to a new congressional investigation of the attack, for which Flynn became chief investigator.
 However, two Republicans joined the Democrats on the committee in creating a report that ostensibly vindicated Roosevelt.

-While U.S. and British cryptologists had made some progress in decrypting the Japanese Naval Code by late 1941, the code was not broken until late May 1942, before the planned Japanese invasion of Midway Island.
+While U.S. and British cryptologists had made some progress in decrypting the Japanese naval code by late 1941, the code was not broken until late May 1942, before the planned Japanese invasion of Midway Island.